SitePen/dstore/README.md

 * RqlClient - This adds support for interpreting RQL queries provided as a filter argument, for filtering, ordering, and manipulating in-memory data sets, using the RQL query engine.

 Make sure you have installed/included the [rql](https://github.com/persvr/rql) package if you are using either of these mixins.

+# Included Stores

+All the stores can be instantiated with an options argument to the constructor, to provide properties to be copied to the store.

+## Memory

+The Memory store is a basic client-side in-memory object store, that can be created from a simple JavaScript array.
+When creating a memory store, the data (which should be an array of objects) can be provided in the `data` property to the constructor, or by calling `store.setData(data)`.

+## Request

+This is a simple store for accessing data by retrieval from a server (typically through XHR).
+The target URL path to use for requests can be define with the `target` property.

+## Rest

+This store extends the Request store, to add functionality for adding, updating, and removing objects.
+All modifications trigger HTTP requests to the server, using the corresponding RESTful HTTP methods.

+## Store

+This is the base class used for all stores, providing basic functionality for tracking collection states and converting objects to be model instances.

 # Adapters